 National Collection

-The founding mandate of The National Art Gallery of The Bahamas called for two things: to promote Bahamian fine art and also to preserve it; the National Collection serves the latter function.
-Culled from our own staged exhibitions—as well as from research, studio visits and collaborations with other collections and collectors—the NAGB’s aim is to form an archive for future generations to understand both the development of fine art in The Bahamas and that of a developing nation.
+The founding mandate of the National Art Gallery of The Bahamas called for two things: to promote Bahamian art and to preserve it.
+The National Collection serves the latter function.
+Through rigorous research, collaboration, and the staging of exhibitions, the NAGB is building an archive for future generations—one that charts the evolution of artistic production in The Bahamas alongside the development of the young nation itself.

 387